Dynamical mean field approach to associative memory model with non-monotonic transfer functions: Results

 \subsection{Assessment of self-feedback effects}

 Beyond enabling access to the macroscopic properties of large systems, another advantage of the DMFT framework is its ability to evaluate self-feedback effects explicitly.
-Figure~\ref{fig:fig5} plots the feedback coefficients $\Lambda(t,s)$ for both successful [panels (a), (b)] and failed [panels (c), (d)] retrieval cases.
-When retrieval succeeds, $\Lambda(t,s)$ takes non-negligible values once the system has macroscopically converged to the retrieval state (around $t \gtrsim 20$, see Figs.~\ref{fig:fig3} and~\ref{fig:fig4}) and continues to exhibit irregular oscillations thereafter.
+Figure~\ref{fig:fig5} plots the feedback coefficients $\Lambda(t,s)$ for both successful (panels (a), (b)) and failed (panels (c), (d)) retrieval cases.
+When retrieval succeeds, $\Lambda(t,s)$ takes non-negligible values once the system has macroscopically converged to the retrieval state (around $t \gtrsim 20$, see figures~\ref{fig:fig3} and~\ref{fig:fig4}) and continues to exhibit irregular oscillations thereafter.
 Although the retrieval state appears macroscopically stationary and seems to satisfy time-translation invariance, $\Lambda(t,s)$ itself is not stationary.

 This apparent irregularity is, however, not intrinsic to the dynamics itself but can be attributed to Monte Carlo errors arising from the stochastic nature of the Langevin updates.
 When the system converges to a retrieval state, the random variable $\phi_i^t$—originating from the cross-talk noise $N^{-1/2} \sum_{\mu=2}^p \xi_i^\mu \sum_{j=1}^N \xi_j^\mu f(a_j^t)$—also converges to a constant.
-Consequently, the noise correlation approaches a finite value in the long-time limit, $C(t,s) \to \sigma_{\phi}^2$ as $t,s \to \infty$.
-Similarly, $K(t,s) = N^{-1} \sum_{i=1}^N f(a_i^t)\phi_i^s$ tends to a constant $K^*$ in the same limit.
+Consequently, the noise correlation approaches a finite value in the long-time limit (figures \ref{fig:fig6} (a,b)), $C(t,s) \to \sigma_{\phi}^2$ as $t,s \to \infty$, {and the correlation between $f(a_i^t)$ and $\phi_i^t$, } $K(t,s) = N^{-1} \sum_{i=1}^N f(a_i^t)\phi_i^s$, { which appears in the right-hand side in Eq.~(\ref{eq:G}), also} tends to a constant $K^*$ in the same limit.
 This implies that, for large $t$, the matrix $C_{t-1}$ possesses very small eigenvalues in directions orthogonal to $(1,\ldots,1)^\top$.
-As a result, when $C_{t-1}^{-1}$ acts in Eq.~(19), Monte Carlo fluctuations along those orthogonal directions in $G_t(t,s)$ are strongly amplified, which in turn leads to large fluctuations in $\Lambda_t(t,s)$ through Eq.~(20).
+As a result, when $C_{t-1}^{-1}$ acts in Eq.~(\ref{eq:G}), Monte Carlo fluctuations along those orthogonal directions in $G_t(t,s)$ are strongly amplified, which in turn leads to large fluctuations in $\Lambda_t(t,s)$ through Eq.~(\ref{eq:Gamma}).